Movatterモバイル変換

 On October 18, 2017, Maroney alleged that theUSA Gymnastics team physicianLarry Nassar had repeatedly molested her, starting when she was 13 years old, until her retirement from the sport in 2016.
 She made the allegation onTwitter under the#MeToohashtag.
 Nassar had been arrested in November 2016 andaccused of sexually assaulting female minors throughout his career.[100][101][102]

-In December 2017, Maroney filed a suit against Nassar,Michigan State University, theUnited States Olympic Committee andUSA Gymnastics[89] accusing the latter two of covering up the sexual abuse by asking Maroney to sign a $1.25 million confidentiality agreement.
-Maroney agreed and accepted the money.[90]
-During Nassar's sentencing hearing, USA Gymnastics waived the agreement, at least temporarily, to allow Maroney to make a victim's statement in court against Nassar, who is now serving a 40-to-175-year prison sentence.[91]
+In December 2017, Maroney filed a suit against Nassar,Michigan State University, theUnited States Olympic Committee andUSA Gymnastics,[103] accusing the latter two of covering up the sexual abuse by asking Maroney to sign a $1.25 million confidentiality agreement and not speak about her experiences with Nassar.
+Maroney had agreed and accepted the money in 2016.[104]
+During Nassar's sentencing hearing in January 2018, USA Gymnasticswaived the agreement, at least temporarily, to allow Maroney to make a victim's statement in court against Nassar, who is now serving a 40-to-175-year prison sentence.[105]

-On May 16, 2018, it was announced that Maroney and the other victims would be awarded theArthur Ashe Courage Award.[92]
+On May 16, 2018, it was announced that Maroney and the other survivors would be awarded theArthur Ashe Courage Award.[106]

 2020: Music

-On March 7, 2020, Maroney released her first official single "Wake Up Call",[93] and released her second single "Covid Lockdown" a few weeks later.[94]
+On March 7, 2020, Maroney released her first official single, "Wake Up Call".[107]
+She later released two more songs, titled "Covid Lockdown" and "Spose to Do".[108]

 Competitive history